BoboTiG/thermalprinter/docs/source/recipes.rst

 🍳 Recipes
 ==========

-.. currentmodule:: thermalprinter

 .. versionadded:: 1.0.0

-    Recipes are extras codes, or features, that you can install on-demand.
+    Recipes are extras features that you can install on-demand.

 .. hint::

-    When an executable is made available, optionally, you can tweak printer properties using ``TP_*`` environment variables.
+    When an executable is made available, you can tweak printer properties using ``TP_*`` environment variables.
 See :const:`thermalprinter.constants.Defaults`.

 ------

 Calendar
 ========

-Print daily stuff from your calendar, and anniversaries in bonus!
+Print daily stuff from your calendar, and birthdays as a bonus!

 .. image:: ../preview-calendar.png

 .. note::

-    All texts are in French by default.
+    🇫🇷 All texts are in French by default.
     You can tweak those constants to better fit your needs:

     .. autodata:: thermalprinter.recipes.calendar.BIRTHDAY